kblok/ttsync/README.md

 ttsync.init();
 ```

-When the init method is called.
-TTSync will do all the tasks needed in order to get the trello board in sync with the trac project.
-After that a server will be running waiting for:
+When the init method is called TTSync will execute all the tasks needed in order to get the Trello board in sync with the Trac project.
+After that, a server will be running waiting for:

-* POST requests from Trello (in the port configured) with any change in the cards
+* POST requests from Trello (to the port configured) with any change in the cards.
-* POST requests from Trac (in the port configured) but to the **trac** resource, ex: "http://localhost:1337/trac".
-It will listen to any changes in tickets and will reflect these changes in trello
+* POST requests from Trac (to the port configured) but to the **trac** resource, Ie: "http://localhost:1337/trac".
+It will listen to any changes in tickets and will reflect these changes in Trello.

-Trac is able to make post request to TTSync installing a plugin
+Trac is able to make post requests to TTSync installing a plugin

 ## Pendings ##

-- [ ] Publish the trac plugin which makes a request when a ticket changes
+- [ ] Publish the Trac plugin which makes a request when a ticket changes